natecostello/van_two_point_oh/van/electrical/alternator_charging/alternator_charging.md

 </details>

 While the idle performance of the Nations alternator is superior, substantially higher charge rates are possible with the APC alternator under higher SEIC and cruise conditions.
 On that basis, we are leaning towards that option.
+Based on conversations with Jim at APS, the APS alternator cuts off below a minimum RPM.
+In a followup email he confirmed the cutoff occurs at 1900 RPM which corresponds to just under 600 RPM for the engine.
+This should be low enough to ensure the alternator isn't cycling on and off during idle.

 Does the load torque due to the second alternator matter at default idle, where engine torque is pretty low (<100 ft-lbs)?